pedroagrodrigues/CognitiveProfiling_ADNI/README.md

+# Main Comments
+Every script inside the folder **tableScripts**, with the exception of **common.py**, referes to a file in the database.
+These files save the output in a file inside the folder Data/local.
+This makes the script run faster after the first execution.

+The file **common.py** has some functions that are frequently used.

+The connection to the database is done using the file **Database.py** inside the folder **conn**

 # CognitiveProfiling_ADNI
 This repository will contain the code developed for profiling patients from Alzheimer's Disease Big Data DREAM Challenge #1.